csharppatterns/StructuralPatterns/README.md

 ## Bridge Pattern
 Bridge pattern separates an abstraction from its implementation.
 It is useful when a new version of software should replace an existing version, but the older version must still run for its existing client base.

+## Composite Pattern
+Composite pattern arranges structured hierarchies so that single components and groups of components can be treated in the same way.
+Pattern has to deal with two types: Components and Composites of those components.
+Both types should implement common operations of the same interface.